saslani/saslani.github.io/_posts/2018-12-14-terraform-teamcity-aws.md

 ```

 Because we just added a folder (module vpc), we need to run terraform init to let terraform know about this change:

 ```bash
 $ terraform init
 ```

 Moving forward...

 RDS needs multiple zones and at least 2 private subnets.
 Before we add a private subnet, however, we need to create a NAT.
-NAT needs an Elastic IP to work.
-NAT, needs to live in the public subnet :D  ...
+A NAT needs an Elastic IP to work, and needs to be in the public subnet.

-So first, let's go ahead and make those changes.
+Let's go ahead and make those changes.
 We will be using [aws_eip](https://www.terraform.io/docs/providers/aws/r/eip.html), [aws_nat_gateway](https://www.terraform.io/docs/providers/aws/d/nat_gateway.html)

 ```bash
 $ touch vpc/nat.tf